 More specifically, shampoo triggers the lacrimal and zygomatic nerves sitting beneath the cornea, which perceive the slightest variation in pH as painful.
 They then trigger our blink reflex and tears in an attempt to remove foreign bodies or chemical contaminants.

 There are some shampoos that have a neutral pH: Baby shampoos, in addition to being more diluted, have a pH much closer to seven (the normal eye pH).
 As a result, they sting less, but they also don’t work as well and cause more damage to the hair.

-All in all, unless you’re a baby (and if you are, congratulations on your ability to read this), you’re better off simply keeping your eyes closed when aggressively shampooing your hair.
+So, all in all, unless you’re a baby (if you are, congratulations on your ability to read this, and please use your immense brainpower for good), you’re better off simply keeping your eyes closed when aggressively shampooing your hair.
 Don’t worry, there aren’t any monsters in there with you — trust us.